 - Camping regulations.
 Camp at least 150 feet from roads, trails and water.
 Obtain a camping permit from a Forest Ranger for groups of 10 or more or stays of more than three nights in one spot.
 There are nine designated camping areas in the vicinity of Santanoni’s Main Lodge.
 Use dead or downed wood for campfires and make sure fires are out when you leave.
 For complete regulations, contact a DEC office.

 Winter at Santanoni

 The Santanoni Preserve is open all year round and can be a wonderful winter destination on cross-country skis or snowshoes.
-From the Gatehouse, it is approx 5 miles to the Main Camp on gently rolling terrain, making for a 10-mile round trip.
-The Camp is staffed and the buildings are open only on our Winter Weekends, but it is also a beautiful spot for a self-guided tour any day.
+From the Gatehouse, it is approximately 5 miles to the Main Camp on a carriage road that gains elevation for the first four miles, with a downhill in the final mile.
+Please note that in the winter, the camp is staffed and the buildings are open only on our designated Winter Weekends, but it is also a beautiful spot for an excursion any day.
 Or you can take an easy 1-mile snowshoe or ski to the Farm for a winter picnic.
-Stop at the Newcomb Adirondack Interpretive Center to see the Barn Model and other exhibits and pick up a trail map for the 3.5 miles of interpreted trails around the AIC that also connect to the Santanoni road.
+Stop at the Newcomb Adirondack Interpretive Center to pick up a trail map for the 3.5 miles of interpreted trails around the AIC that also connect to the Santanoni road.

 Click on the link to read a blog post about a 2015 Winter Weekend adventure, Ski Into the Past at Camp Santanoni

 Follow AARCH and Camp Santanoni social media pages for up-to-date ski conditions!
 NOTE: Winter conditions can change quickly in the backcountry.
 Be prepared with extra warm clothing and adequate supplies for your trip.